rewgs/rea/README.md

 # Installation:
 - Install the Ultraschall API -- it's a required dependency.
 - Download this repo and place it in your `REAPER/Scripts` folder.
-The full path should be `REAPER/Scripts/rewgs-reaper-scripts`.
+    - The full path should be `REAPER/Scripts/rewgs-reaper-scripts`.
+    - Note that the downloaded .zip might be called something other than `rewgs-reaper-scripts,` such as `rewgs-reaper-scripts-main`.
+If so, rename it to `rewgs-reaper-scripts` prior to copying it to `REAPER/Scripts`.

 # Suggested key bindings:
 - scripts/mark-tracks/rewgs - toggle mark track to record.lua: `F1`